I Am Running XFCE On My Proxmox Host?!

 A dedicated OBS streaming box might be a nice thing to have!

 I am running out of USB 3 ports on my desktop PC.
 Some of my video gear is plugged in via USB hubs.
 Sometimes I need to disconnect and reconnect my USB to HDMI adapters to get them to work correctly.
-Even just reducing the number of USB cables that have to run towards my desktop computer will be an improvement.
+Even just reducing the number of USB cables that have to run toward my desktop computer will be an improvement.

 I have my podcasting camera mounted upside down.
 This lets me see my Sony ZV-1 vlogging camera’s little display while pushing the lens as close to my monitor as possible.
 The USB to HDMI dongle that I use doesn’t allow for simple flipping and inverting via the V4L2 driver, so I have to pass it through something like OBS Studio to transform the camera.